reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ### Components

 The transport of a message from the source to the destination goes through multiple steps.
-Processing in each step might require connecting to different types of resources in the message flow like invocation of a bean method or calling an API. **We use components to perform the function of connecting to these resources.**
+Processing in each step might require connecting to different types of resources in the message flow like an invocation of a bean method or calling an API. **We use components to perform the function of connecting to these resources.**

-For example, the route defined with `RouteBuilder` class in Java DSL uses the `file` component to bridge to the file system and `jms` component to bridge to the JMS provider.
+For example, the route defined with the `RouteBuilder` class in Java DSL uses the `file` component to bridge to the file system and the `jms` component to bridge to the JMS provider.

 ```java
     RouteBuilder builder = new RouteBuilder() {